legendy4141/LanceDB/docs/src/rag/corrective_rag.md

         template="""You are a grader assessing relevance of a retrieved document to a user question. \n Here is the retrieved document: \n\n {context} \n\n Here is the user question: {question} \n
-        If the document contains keyword(s) or semantic meaning related to the user question, grade it as relevant. \n Give a binary score 'yes' or 'no' score to indicate whether the document is relevant to the question.""", input_variables=["context", "question"],
+        If the document contains word(s) or semantic meaning related to the user question, grade it as relevant. \n Give a binary score 'yes' or 'no' score to indicate whether the document is relevant to the question.""", input_variables=["context", "question"],
     )